 value after method call: 10

-Call by Reference in Java:
+Call by Reference in Java

 Though Java is strictly call by value when we pass the reference of the object it creates a copy of the reference and then passes it as value to the method.
-The copy reference also points to the same address so all the changes also reflect in the main method this is the main difference between call by value and call by reference in java.
+The copy reference also points to the same address so all the changes also reflect in the main method this is the main difference between call by value in java and call by reference in java.
 Let’s see examples of how we can achieve call by reference in java.

-Example of Call by Reference using Object:
+Example of Call by Reference in Java using Object

 class Prepbytes{ int number=10; // pass object as parameter public static void increment(Prepbytes pb){ pb.number = pb.number+1; // increment variable by 1 System.out.println("value in method: "+pb.number); } public static void main(String[] args) { Prepbytes pb=new Prepbytes(); // pb is an object of class Prepbytes System.out.println("value before method call: "+pb.number); increment(pb); // pass object of the class prepbytes System.out.println("value after method call: "+pb.number); } }